YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BADDBVER, Incorrect database version: xxxx

-Run Time Error: This indicates that the database version is not compatible with the current GT.M version.
+Run Time Error: This indicates that the database version is not compatible with the current YottaDB version.

 Action: Upgrade the database.
-For more information, refer to the release notes for the current GT.M version and any intervening versions back to the last prior version used.
+For more information, refer to the release notes for the current YottaDB version and any intervening versions back to the last prior version used.

 -------------
 BADGBLSECVER